rohan-bansal/TopDownPhysics/README.md

 ### Install/Run

 1. Clone the repository
-2. Run `./gradlew build && ./gradlew run` in a terminal
+2. Run `./gradlew build && ./gradlew run` in a terminal (preferably with Java 8)